-This was a very early article in Newsletter 4 from the pre-website days which was sent out almost exactly two years ago on 7th February 2013.
+This was a very early article in Newsletter 4, from the pre-website days, which was sent out as an email on 7th February 2013.

-Where was this 1881 ketchup factory in Yau Ma Tei?
+Where was the 1881 ketchup factory in Yau Ma Tei mentioned below?
 And can anyone provide more information about it?

 Ketchup, Catsup, Catchup, Kiô-chiap or plain Tomato Sauce? – Hong Kong, Heinz and Yerks

 Speaking of Kwok Acheong here is a quote from a report by Governor Pope-Hennessy written in 1881.

 “I went with Mr Kwok Acheong and two or three other Chinese gentleman interested in the factory in Yau-ma-ti, which was in a more or less rude state…I was glad to see what they were doing.

 In addition to making soy, they made ketchup for the European market…the ketchup is sent in hundreds of barrels every year direct from Hongkong to a well-known house in London, [from where] thousands of little bottles of ketchup are sent to Chinese as well as European storekeepers here.
 In short the ketchup we consume as English is manufactured by Chinese in Hongkong, sent to England and… returned to us for retail.”

 Heinz launched its tomato ketchup in 1876, so the HK version might have beaten the American to it.
 But when did the Yau Ma Tei factory open?
 Neither was first however, one Jonas Yerks, also an American, is believed to have been the first manufacturer of the esteemed condiment, having done so in 1837.